risc0/risc0/website/docs/proof-system/proof-system-sequence-diagram.md

 1. A permutation argument for [memory verification](https://www.youtube.com/watch?v=dYuEPvRLwLo&list=PLcPzhUaCxlCiLk_VjLUNbmfb2mB1Y_N9N&index=5)<br/>
    The permutation argument is currently implemented as a grand product accumulator argument, as in [PLONK](https://eprint.iacr.org/2019/953.pdf).
    We plan to change this to a [log derivative] accumulator argument in the next version of the circuit.<br/>
-   Here, operations corresonding to memory are committed to the main trace both in the original ordering and the permuted ordering, and grand product accumulators are committed in the auxiliary trace.
+   Here, operations corresponding to memory are committed to the main trace both in the original ordering and the permuted ordering, and grand product accumulators are committed in the auxiliary trace.

 1. A lookup argument for range checks<br/>
    The lookup argument is currently implemented using the approach described in [PLOOKUP].